 I studied IT at CCV and Champlain College, both located in Burlington, VT.
 I have my Associates in Computer Systems Management, a Bachelors in Networking and Information Security, and a Master of Science in Managing Innovation and Information Technology.

 For certifications, I have completed the VMware Certified Associate in Data Center Virtualization, the CCNA Routing and Switching, and the CCDA, and I recently completed my CCNP Enterprise in July 2020!
-I have 5 Juniper certifications, as well as SD-WAN Professional and eXpert from SilverPeak, and the AWS Cloud Practitioner.
+I have 6 Juniper certifications, as well as SD-WAN Professional and eXpert from SilverPeak, and the AWS Cloud Practitioner.

-In 2020 I was named a VMware vExpert, for the 4th year in a row, for my work as a VMUG Leader in the Burlington, Vermont area.
-Additionally, my blog was honored to be named finalist for the 2019 Cisco IT Blog Awards in the category of Best Certification Journey!
-In 2020 I’ve been named Cisco Champion for the 2nd year in a row!
+In 2021 I was named a VMware vExpert, for the 5th year in a row, for my work as a VMUG Leader in the Burlington, Vermont area.
+Additionally, my blog was honored to be named a finalist for the 2019 Cisco IT Blog Awards in the category of Best Certification Journey!
+In 2021 I’ve been named Cisco Champion for the 3rd year in a row!